 - The use of private vehicles for field trips and off-campus laboratory sessions is allowed.
-Students must have their own auto insurance and will be responsible for any traffic violations. - All RGVC Policies and Procedures are applicable during the off-campus experience. - Students participating in field trips and off-campus laboratory sessions are required to sign the "Waiver of Liability Assumption of Risk, and Indemnity Agreement - On/Off Campus Activities" form prior to the activity.
-This waiver will be signed at the time of admission into the program.
-This Waiver is located in the Appendix. - PTA Program faculty will accompany and supervise students participating in all off-campus program experiences except for full-time clinical experiences.
+Students must have their own auto insurance and will be responsible for any traffic violations. - All RGVC Policies and Procedures are applicable during the off-campus experience. - Students participating in field trips and off-campus laboratory sessions are required to sign the "Waiver of Liability Assumption of Risk, and Indemnity Agreement On/Off Campus Activities" form prior to the activity.
+This waiver will be signed This Waiver is located in the Appendix. - PTA Program faculty will accompany and supervise students participating in all off-campus program experiences except for full-time clinical experiences.